msgpo/Blocker-database/README.md

-A global domain database for NoScript/uBlock/uMatrix powered by the community.
+A global domain database for NoScript/uBlock/uMatrix/ScriptSafe powered by the community - which means YOU!

-This project is original designed by [CHEF-KOCH](https://github.com/CHEF-KOCH) and it's under Apache License v2.0 (see [License](https://github.com/CHEF-KOCH/NoScript-Whitelist/blob/master/LICENSE)).
+This project is original created by [CHEF-KOCH](https://github.com/CHEF-KOCH) and it's under Apache License v2.0 (see [License](https://github.com/CHEF-KOCH/NoScript-Whitelist/blob/master/LICENSE)).

-The goal of this little project is to get an _complete_ whitelist for NoScript/uBlock/uMatrix & ScriptSafe, in fact it's created due the fact that e.g. Tor Browser temporarily allow all domains by default - personally I don't like this, so this is one reason I created the project another reason is to avoid syncing with a cloud.
+The goal of this little project is to get an almost _complete_ whitelist for NoScript/uBlock/uMatrix & ScriptSafe, it's created due the fact that e.g. Tor Browser temporarily allow all domains by default - personally I don't like this, so this is one of the reasons I created the project; another reason is to avoid syncing with a Mozilla or Google cloud.

 Usage